How to Improve Your Git Code Review Workflow

 Lightweight reviews happen more quickly.
 These use methods such as over-the-shoulder, email-pass-around, pair programming, and tool-assisted.

-How to Do Code Reviews With Git
+Code Reviews With Git

 Most code reviews today are done using a code hosting and collaboration tool.
 (Helix TeamHub is a great example.)